influxdata/docs-v2/content/influxdb/v2.0/monitor-alert/custom-checks.md

 	)
 ```

-#### Add your task

-Once your task is ready,
-see [Create a task](/influxdb/v2.0/process-data/manage-tasks/create-task) for information about adding it to InfluxDB.

 {{% note %}}
 Creating a custom check does not send a notification email.
 For information on how to create notification emails, see